maria Zampini — September 1, 2013

 When it comes to the OFA Short Course, as The Pointer Sisters said, “I’m so excited and I just can’t hide it!”
 There was a great vibe at OFA this year; one that screamed, this industry is back!
 With OFA’s expansion plans of an additional 50,000 square feet dedicated to retail and the attendance to support that growth, the future is looking rosy in Columbus!

 The OFA Short Course has traditionally been seen as a show for greenhouse growers; as I worked my way up the ranks in the green industry, this is how I viewed it.
 However, with age comes wisdom and I’ve learned it is so much more!
 I now think of it as a show that brings the horticultural world to my doorstep.
+You can get a glimpse of plants, retail displays and production ideas from all over the world without having to step on an airplane.
+And their educational program – including tours – for both growers and retailers is among the best offered anywhere in the country.

 Customers and consumers always ask, “What’s new?” and The Short Course previews what’s hot in annuals, perennials and ornamentals, as well as other allied products.
 From what I’ve heard, with the OFA/ANLA consolidation, the woody portion of the show is bound to expand.
 It seems to me that these “color guys” are the ones resonating with consumers and succeeding in today’s market.
 So, perhaps this is a place where other industry segments can observe and adapt ideas to their own business models.
 (Plus, as a longtime ANLA member, I’m counting on my fellow members to cast their votes to approve the consolidation with OFA in September.
 I firmly believe this move is the right one for our industry, and I applaud the OFA and ANLA board members and staff on their vision to see it through to conclusion.)